FAM120C

 Family with sequence similarity 120C is a protein in humans that is encoded by the FAM120C gene.

 This gene encodes a potential transmembrane protein and lies in a region where mutations and deletions have been associated with intellectual disability and autism.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2011].

+Gene

+The FAM120C gene is located on the X chromosome and contains 16 exons.

+Protein

+The FAM120C gene codes for constitutive coactivator of PPAR-gamma-like protein 2.
+There are 3 known isoforms of this protein.

+Homologs

+FAM120C has one known ortholog in mice, orf34.